The Role John Travolta Turned Down That Won the Oscar

 John Travolta Turned Down Forrest Gump.
 Then He Lost the Oscar to the Guy Who Took It.

 Both movies released in 1994.
+Both became cultural landmarks.
 Both were nominated for Best Picture at the 67th Academy Awards.
-Travolta earned a Best Actor nomination for Vincent Vega.
+Travolta earned a Best Actor nomination for Vincent Vega - his first Oscar nod in 17 years.

-The irony was surgical.
 He didn't just turn down a role that won the Oscar.
 He competed against it in the same category, the same year, and lost to the man who replaced him.
+No actor in Hollywood history has experienced that exact sequence of events.

 Frequently Asked Questions